Head of Strategic Management Department

 • Ph.D in Management Science, Stanford University

 • M.Sc. in Sociology, Stanford University

 • Degree in Economics, Universitá degli studi di Napoli - Federico II

 Fabrizio Ferraro is Professor and Head of the Strategic Management Department at IESE Business School.
 He received his PhD in Management from Stanford University.
 His current research explores the emergence of responsible and impact investing in the financial sector.

-Previously he studied the institutionalization of the Global Reporting Initiative, the role of economics language in organizing, and robust action strategies to tackle grand challenges.
+Previously he studied the institutionalization of the Global Reporting Initiative (GRI), the robust action strategies to tackle grand challenges and the role of economics language in organizing.
 His work has been published in Administrative Science Quarterly, Academy of Management Review, Academy of Management Journal, Organization Science, and Organization Studies, among others.

 He also taught executive programs and/or consulted for firms such as Shiseido, Swire, Abertis, Telefonica, ENEL, Oracle, Banco Santander, Henkel, Nestlé, Puig, Lavazza, and Gonzalez-Byass.

 Areas of interest.